AsmaaAamir/CI_PP1_TSO/README.md

         - <a href="https://www.pexels.com/photo/cupcakes-on-wooden-tray-near-sweets-and-macaroons-with-blueberries-7525120/"> Image 2 </a>
         - <a href="https://www.pexels.com/photo/crop-woman-with-tasty-macaroons-7525146/"> Image 3</a>
         - <a href="https://www.pexels.com/photo/lady-standing-in-cafeteria-and-demonstrating-sign-open-6205480/">Image 4 </a>
-    - Image in background for daily flavour and News is from <a href="https://www.instagram.com/annacakecouture/">Annacakecouture </a>. <br>Also the images in these section are from there.
+    - Image in background for daily flavour and News is from <a href="https://www.instagram.com/annacakecouture/">Annacakecouture. </a><br>Also the images in these section are from there.
 * About Page
     - Caked on display in a shop image is from <a href="https://www.instagram.com/annacakecouture/">Annacakecouture </a>
     - The video is from  <a href="https://www.pexels.com/video/stirring-flour-and-condensed-milk-in-a-mixing-bowl-3325984/"> Pexels</a>